24shubham12/PHP-registration-login-demo/README.md

 Instructions:<br>
 You should have XAMPP/WAMP/MAMP/LAMP or any other stack to run this project.<br>
-You should create a database named "testdb" using PhpMyAdmin with one table named 'users; with 4 coloumns - id(autoincrement, INT), name(Varchar), email(Varchar), and password(Varchar).<br>
+You should create a database named "testdb" using PhpMyAdmin with one table named 'users' with 4 coloumns - id(autoincrement, INT), name(Varchar), email(Varchar), and password(Varchar).<br>

 Licence: GNU Public Licence